Immunohistochemistry (IHC) - Detection and Identification of Infectious Disease Processes in Surgical Pathology (Online CE Course)

 • Introduction

-• Using Immunohistochemistry (IHC) for the Detection of Infectious Diseases
+• Using Immunohistochemistry for the Detection of Infectious Diseases

-• A virus is the ONLY infectious entity that can be detected by IHC techniques.
+• True or False: A virus is the only infectious entity that can be detected by IHC techniques.

-• ONLY monoclonal antibodies can be used for IHC techniques for the demonstration of infectious diseases.
+• True or False: Only monoclonal antibodies can be used for IHC techniques to demonstrate infectious diseases.

 • Disclaimer